jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_workbook_worksheet_from_name.rs - Demonstrates getting worksheet
   reference by name.

+* doc_workbook_worksheets.rs - Demonstrates operating on the vector of all the worksheets in a workbook.
+The non mutable version of this method is less useful than `workbook.worksheets_mut()`.

+* doc_workbook_worksheets_mut.rs - Demonstrates operating on the vector of
+  all the worksheets in a workbook.

 * doc_working_with_formulas_dynamic_len.rs - Demonstrates a static function
   which generally returns one value turned into a dynamic function which returns a range of values.